 4. Liard Hot Springs, British Columbia

-Liard Hot Springs is an oasis in the midst of the rugged Alaska Highway landscape.
-Located within the Canadian Liard River Hot Springs Provincial Park, these thermal pools offer a unique respite for travelers journeying along this remote path.
+Liard Hot Springs is an oasis in the rugged Alaska Highway landscape.
+Located within the Canadian Liard River Hot Springs Provincial Park, these thermal pools offer a unique respite for travelers traveling along this remote path.

 Recognized for its natural beauty and warmth, it is a compelling destination for those traversing the highway.

-Here's a brief video highlighting recent upgrades at Liard Hot Springs, showcasing the improvements made for visitors.
+Here's a brief video highlighting recent upgrades at Liard Hot Springs, showcasing the improvements for visitors.

 Reflections on Our Time at Liard Hot Springs